 - 1. The applicant is a qualified applicant, - 2.
-The application project term is either 1, 2 or 3 years, - 3.
-The application supports a multijurisdictional effort, - 4.
+The application project term is either 1, 2 or 3 years, - The application supports a multijurisdictional effort, - 4.
 The application initiative falls within the type specified by statute, - 5.
 The application has a geographical representation within the State of Colorado, - 6.
 The application has a defined problem, - 7.
 The application addresses how the project is measurable, - 8.
-The application and project is supported by relevant statistics, - 9.
-The application and project minimizes duplication of effort with other projects, - 10.
-The application and project lists realistic activities and goals, - 11.
-The application and project is an innovative concept, and - 12.
-The application and project contains an ability for qualitative evaluation.
+The application and project are supported by relevant statistics, - 9.
+The application and project minimize duplication of effort with other projects, - 10.
+The application and project list realistic activities and goals, - 11.
+The application and project are an innovative concept, and - 12.
+The application and project contain an ability for qualitative evaluation.